register76/quad-001/README.md

 # Custom Quadcopter Project

 This is an endurance-optimized 450 mm quadcopter powered by a Matek F405-HDTE flight controller and running ArduPilot firmware.
-(*Originally prototyped with a CubePilot Cube Red — migrated to Matek for the first build to reduce cost and simplify setup.*)

 ## Goals
 - Max flight time